benjaminran/leeps-challenge/README.md

 ## Overview

 This project is a web page written in HTML5, CSS, Javascript.
-It is designed to be mobile-friendly and I tried to keep the code concise and easily maintainable.
-I organized the page visually with a navigation bar and three main sections: the number-guessing section, an instructions/description section, and a quick "about" section to put the page in context.
+It is designed to be mobile-friendly and the code has been kept concise and easily maintainable.
+The page is visually organized in three main sections: the number-guessing section, an instructions/description section, and a quick "about" section to put the page in context.
 On a smaller scale I did things like bind the spacebar to the start/pause button for convenience and hide the mathematical payoff function for users not interested in the complexities behind the demo.
 I feel these touches are all important in crafting an ideal user experience.

 ## Acknowledgements